Daniel Petric: Defense case

-James Kersey represented Petric as the defense attorney.
-Neither Kersey nor Petric attempted to dispute the facts of the crime; instead, Kersey argued for the insanity defense, video game addiction being the underlying psychiatric condition.
-Because of the enormous amount of stress put on him due to his severe infection and resultant spinal injury, Daniel Petric was much more susceptible to being influenced by the game, not to mention his youth.
-Petric, he said, was not in the right state of mind to understand the finality of shooting his parents.
+James Kersey represented Petrić as the defense attorney.
+Neither Kersey nor Petrić attempted to dispute the facts of the crime; instead, Kersey argued for the insanity defense, video game addiction being the underlying psychiatric condition.
+Because of the enormous amount of stress put on him due to his severe infection and resultant spinal injury, Petrić was much more susceptible to being influenced by the game, not to mention his youth.
+Petrić, he claimed, was not in the right state of mind to understand the finality of shooting his parents.
 In other words, he had been playing violent video games so long that he did not realize that real-life death is permanent.
 The levels of video games can be replayed over and over again; killed and injured characters, including the player himself, return to their original states at every reset.
-Daniel Petric, he continued, must have expected that his mother would eventually return to a healthy and normal state, having been immersed in virtual violence so long.
+Petrić, he continued, must have expected that his mother would eventually return to a healthy and normal state, having been immersed in virtual violence so long.

-Kersey disputed the prosecution's assertions about Petric's personality, using the testimony of Petric's family, friends, and acquaintances to contend that he was a typical teenager.
-The young Petric's addiction was strong enough for him take along a video game of all things while fleeing.
-To Kersey, Daniel was not a plotting murderer, but someone who spontaneously killed without planning.
+Kersey disputed the prosecution's assertions about Petrić's personality, using the testimony of Petrić's family, friends, and acquaintances to contend that he was a typical teenager.
+The young Petrić's addiction was strong enough for him take along a video game of all things while fleeing.
+To Kersey, Petrić was not a plotting murderer, but someone who spontaneously killed without planning.
 The defense did not present psychologists for an expert opinion on the mental effects of violent video games.

 Conviction

-Petric was convicted for aggravated murder, attempted aggravated murder, and tampering with evidence.
-Due to his age, Petric could not be sentenced to death.
+Petrić was convicted for aggravated murder, attempted aggravated murder, and tampering with evidence.
+Due to his age, Petrić could not be sentenced to death.
 The judge sentenced him to life in prison with the possibility of parole after 23 years, which was the minimum sentence.
-The maximum sentence Petric faced was life in prison without parole, recommended by the prosecuting attorney.
+The maximum sentence Petrić faced was life in prison without parole, recommended by the prosecuting attorney.

 Aftermath

 The case has been highlighted in papers and articles regarding video game addiction and video game violence.
 Halo 3 publisher Microsoft commented briefly to the media, "We are aware of the situation and it is a tragic case."
-Petric is currently serving his sentence at Grafton Correctional Institution and will be eligible for parole in 2030.
+Petrić is currently serving his sentence at Grafton Correctional Institution and will be eligible for parole in 2030.